 Established with a gift from Mrs. William Boyce Thompson and her daughter, Mrs. Anthony J. Drexel Biddle, Jr., The Exeter Inn has upheld a tradition of elegance, grace and hospitality in the center of the Phillips Exeter Academy campus since 1932.
 Tucked among the Academy’s splendid buildings, our boutique New Hampshire hotel reflects the quiet academic ambiance of the school while assuring the weary traveler a peaceful, relaxing stay.

-The original purpose of The Inn was to host and accommodate visiting dignitaries, families of students and the young ladies who came to visit Academy students.
-Today, The Exeter Inn serves a broader range of clientele with the same cordiality and generosity that existed when the Inn was founded.
-Nestled amid the impressive buildings of the Academy, The Inn reflects the quiet academic ambiance of the school, while assuring the weary traveler of a peaceful stay in its beautifully decorated guest rooms .
+The original function of The Inn was to host and accommodate visiting dignitaries, families of students and the young ladies who came to visit Academy students.
+Today, our boutique New Hampshire hotel serves a broader range of clientele with the same hospitality and warmth we showed our very first guests.
 While The Inn’s beautiful Georgian architecture remains to this day, the property has been updated with all of the modern-day comforts contemporary business and leisure travelers seek.

 With everything you require carefully arranged by an experienced and attentive staff, The Exeter Inn is the very definition of hospitality.